FAQ

 Q: Why hasn't my tuition waiver been applied to my student account?

 For students awarded Board of Trustees (BOT) Tuition Waivers or Graduate College Waivers (as part of a fellowship, traineeship, etc.), these waivers are reported to SFAS by the Graduate College each semester.
 If a waiver has not paid, it may not have been reported yet.
-BOT and Grad College Waivers require 12 or more credit hours during the fall and spring semesters and 6 credit hours in the summer, unless specifically indicated otherwise.
+BOT and Graduate College Waivers require 9 or more credit hours during the fall and spring semesters and 3 credit hours in the summer, unless specifically indicated otherwise.

 For Child of Employee Tuition Waivers, the parent/employee must complete the online application and the student must submit a Benefit Utilization Record to our office.
-Specific details and policies are found on NESSIE here.
+Specific details and policies are found on the System Human Resource Services website.

-Q: My financial aid was cancelled/suspended, what can I do to pay for next semester?
+Q: My financial aid was cancelled/suspended because I am not meeting the Satisfactory Academic Progress (SAP) requirements, what can I do to pay for next semester?
 Can I appeal?
+How can I regain my financial aid eligibility?

 Fall – October 15